 At the iSchool, faculty and students are exploring how people access and use information.
 From developing smart city technology to creating new archival methods, we seek to improve the individual experience as well as to foster connected communities.
 At UMD research centers and labs, we enable discovery, creativity, problem-solving, and fun while tackling real-world challenges and developing impactful solutions.
 All students are invited to participate in hands-on research and learning at our centers and labs.

-The Center for Advances in Data and Measurement (CADM) — a Center established by the College of Information Studies and the Joint Program in Survey Methodology (JPSM) within the College of Behavioral and Social Sciences — is an inter‐disciplinary academic and research center.
+The Social Data Science Center (SoDA) — a Center established by the College of Information Studies and the Joint Program in Survey Methodology (JPSM) within the College of Behavioral and Social Sciences — is an inter‐disciplinary academic and research center.

 The Center for the Advanced Study of Communities and Information (CASCI) is a multidisciplinary research network, based at the University of Maryland.